NOC-OI/shell-extras/_episodes/03-file-transfer.md

 teaching: 10
 exercises: 0
 questions:
-- "How to use wget, curl and lftp to transfer file?"
+- "How to use wget, curl, and lftp to transfer files?"
 objectives:
-- "FIXME"
+- "To know different ways to interact with remote files"
 keypoints:
-- "FIXME"
+- "`wget` is the default tool, available in most Linux, to download file."
+- "`curl` is another tools to download file which support larger protocols."
+- "`lftp` is sosphisticated file transfer program with more capability including torrent support."
 ---

 There are other ways to interact with remote files other than git.